-The first time Kenny Lofton appears on cardboard in a Cleveland Indians uniform is on 1992 Donruss Update #U-6.
+The 1992 Donruss Update is the first time Kenny Lofton appears on cardboard in a Cleveland Indians uniform.

 This is probably Lofton’s toughest card from the Junk Wax era.
 This card comes from the somewhat elusive 22-card Update set from 1992 Donruss Baseball.
 What makes this card so difficult to find is that it was only found in 4-card packs inserted into retail factory sets of 1992 Donruss.
 Two different versions of factory sets of 1992 Donruss Baseball were made available; each containing 4-card packs from two different sets: